kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 Assigning a value to vdates in the loop would cause an error because the array has only one defined value.
 See the EXTEND method later in this chapter for more information on assigning values to non-INDEX BY collections.
-  CHAPTER 10  PL/SQL COLLECTIONS AND RECORDS
-227
 The COUNT method is especially useful when used on a collection populated with a fetch from BULK COLLECT statement to determine the number of records fetched or to process records in a FOR ..
 LOOP.

-10-10.
+## 10-10.
 Deleting a Record from a Collection
 **Problem**
 You need to randomly select employees from a collection.
 Using a random generator may select the same employee more than once, so you need to remove the record from the collection before selecting